docQodly/docs/docs/language/string.md

 #### Example 1

 Uppercase and lowercase characters are considered equal within a comparison.
-You can use characterCode to differentiate between uppercase and lowercase characters.
-Thus, this line returns True:
+You can use `characterCode` to differentiate between uppercase and lowercase characters.
+Thus, this line returns true:

 ```qs
 ("A"=="a")